Black Lives Matter

 Despite, or possibly because of, the diversity in the crowd, everyone I could see was being polite and supportive.
 There were no skirmishes, no “shady” or “disapproving” looks given in any direction, no antagonisms.
 There were simply smiles and handshakes, and waves of car horns from drivers who shared their solidarity as they passed by—several made it a point to pass through the intersection multiple times with horns blaring and peace signs in the air.

 There were a few outbursts of emotional frustrations in the crowd, but the police officers who were there remained calm and maintained peace with what, from a distance, appeared to be patience and respect.
-Every request we were given was presented to us in calm tone and with a “please” to finish.
+Every request we were given was presented to us in a calm tone and with a “please” to finish.

 I noticed officers playing Frisbee with children and posing for photographs with protesters and their signs.
 Val, and other leaders, encouraged the crowd to comply with rules that had been communicated for the event, including its end time, and when the time came, the crowd dispersed as peacefully as it assembled—amid offers of water bottles for the road, “thank yous” for attending, and hugs.
 Some might say that this was just a few hundred folks on a Thursday evening in Omaha, but then again, every waterfall begins with a single drop.